 Home

 Paul holds a BA in creative writing from the University of Arizona, where he studied under the tutelage of Ted McLoof and Dr. Ander Monson.
-He holds an MA in Teaching Writing from Johns Hopkins University, where he studied under Mark Farrington, Tim Wendel, Heidi Rosenbrock, and many other prominent authors.
-He is currently in the process of completing his MFA in Fiction at Drexel University and is set to graduate in May 2024.
+He holds an MA in Teaching Writing from Johns Hopkins University, where he studied under Mark Farrington, Tim Wendel, Heidi Rosenbrock, and many other prominent writers.
+He obtained his MFA in Fiction at Drexel University in June 2024.
 While at Drexel, Paul was fortunate to work under the mentorship of authors Tim Bascom, Teresa Messineo, and Nomi Eve.
-Paul also worked as a proofreader for the university's literary journal, Paper Dragon
+Paul also worked as a proofreader for the university's literary journal, Paper Dragon.

 Paul is currently working on his debut novel, "A Terrible Innocense."
 It is a historical novel based on the life of a young Irish nationalist set during the Easter Uprising.
 It is inspired by the real life events of his own great-grandfather.